notevibes. Free Browser Vocoder

 Vocoder Online

-How to Make a Robot Voice in 3 Steps
+How to Make a Robot Voice

-No account.
-No upload.
-Record a voice and hear the robot in seconds.
+No account, no upload — record a voice and hear the robot in seconds.

 Record or Drop a Voice